SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/retranslator.md

 #### errors

-* 208 (Device blocked) – if tracker exists but was blocked due to tariff restrictions or some other reason.
+* 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions or some other reason.
-* 219 (Not allowed for clones of the device) – if tracker is clone.
+* 219 - Not allowed for clones of the device – if tracker is clone.
-* 236 (Feature unavailable due to tariff restrictions) – if there are no trackers with "retranslation" tariff feature available.
+* 236 - Feature unavailable due to tariff restrictions – if there are no trackers with "retranslation" tariff feature available.
-* 242 (There were errors during content validation) – if `fake_device_id` is invalid for the protocol.
+* 242 - There were errors during content validation – if `fake_device_id` is invalid for the protocol.

 ### list